rathukugan/ClassChat/doc/phase3/Process.md

 Subject: Feature Removal
 - Al realized that some features were unclear and unnecessary.
 - Replaced the confusion indicator with a poll at the end of the lecture.
-- Time constraint makes us realize that the professor being able to record answers is not worth the cost.
+- Time constraint makes us realize that the professor being able to record answers is counter-productive.
+-